agilethought/angularjs-styleguide/README.md

     *Why?*: Jasmine is widely used in the AngularJS community.
 It is  stable, well maintained, and provides robust testing features.

-    Note: When using Mocha, also consider choosing an assert library such as [Chai](http://chaijs.com).

 ### Test Runner
 ###### [Style [Y192](#style-y192)]